replicatedhq/replicated/README.md

 ### CI Example
 Creating a new release for every tagged build is a common use of the replicated command.

-Assume the app's yaml config is checked in at replicated.yaml and you have configured TravisCI or CircleCI with your REPLICATED_APP_SLUG and REPLICATED_API_TOKEN environment variables, as well as UNSTABLE_CHANNEL_ID```.
+Assume the app's yaml config is checked in at replicated.yaml and you have configured TravisCI or CircleCI with your REPLICATED_APP_SLUG and REPLICATED_API_TOKEN environment variables.

-Then add  a release.sh script to your project looking something like this:
+Then add  a release.sh script to your project something like this:

 ```bash
 #!/bin/bash